 If you’ve been a cat owner for long, you know how special these creatures are and how unique their needs are.
 At Advanced Pet Care of Clear Lake, we are very familiar with these needs and how to meet them.
 Our goal is to help make your cat’s visits and the process of preparing your cat for their visits to our hospital as comfortable as possible.
 That’s why we’ve provided some helpful cat information on this page!
+If you still can’t find the answers to your questions, give us a call at (281) 486-1509.

 About Our Cat Friendly Practice

 We strive to provide an environment with minimal stress for your precious kitties.
 This includes our cat-only rooms and our staff’s special training in handling cats of all temperament levels.
-Our Cat Friendly Practice includes a separate, cat-only waiting room as well as a cat-only examination room with Feliway® diffusers.
+Our Cat Friendly Practice includes a separate, cat-only waiting room as well as a cat-only exam room with Feliway® diffusers.
 These diffusers have been clinically proven to help reduce tension and conflict among cats, offering a more comfortable atmosphere.

 How to Create a Low-Stress Veterinary Visit for Your Cat